Perumpadappu, Malappuram

 There is a famous mosque, Perumbadappu Puthanpalli, where Andu Nercha attracts thousands of pilgrims.
 The Nercha culminates in food distribution (neichor (ghee rice)) to all the people.

 A Hospital also there named KMM Hospital located at Puthanpalli which is run and maintained by Perumpadappa, Puthanpalli Jaram Committee.

 History: Perumbadappu Swaroopam, also known as the Perumpadappu Dynasty, was a prominent royal lineage in Kerala, India.
 The dynasty originally ruled from Perumbadappu, a region near Ponnani in the present-day Malappuram district.
 The rulers of Perumbadappu Swaroopam later established the Kingdom of Cochin (Kochi Rajyam) after migrating southwards due to invasions by the Zamorins (Samoothiris) of Calicut.

 The term Swaroopam in Kerala history refers to a royal house or ruling lineage.
 The Perumbadappu Swaroopam initially governed from central Kerala but shifted its capital to Kochi following territorial conflicts.
 This migration marked the beginning of the Cochin Royal Family, which played a significant role in the political and cultural history of Kerala.

-The rulers of Perumbadappu Swaroopam, including notable kings such as Veera Kerala Varma and Unni Kerala Varma, are known for their alliances with the Portuguese during the early 16th century.
+The rulers of Perumbadappu Swaroopam, including notable kings such as Veera Raghava Chakravartin, Veera Kerala Varma and Unni Kerala Varma, are known for their alliances with the Syrian Christian Merchant Prince Iravikorttan during 13th Century by issuing the Viraraghava copper plate and with the Portuguese during the early 16th century.
 After Vasco da Gama’s arrival in 1498, the dynasty allied with the Portuguese to counter the power of the Zamorin of Calicut, which led to Cochin becoming one of the earliest centers of European influence in India.

 The original Perumbadappu remains a historical village near Ponnani in Malappuram district.
 The descendants of the Perumbadappu Swaroopam continued as the Cochin Royal Family, maintaining titular status even after the integration of the princely states into the Indian Union.